CWKSC/cwksc.github.io/volume/multidocs/algorithm/data-structure/b-plus-tree/README.md

 Wiki use left biasing, but most of the example in internet use right biasing (also in school teaching)

-Result of left / right biasing with same insert order can be different (even can be different in depth of tree)
+Result of left / right biasing with same insert order can be different (even different in depth)